nuraisyah04/OOP-Section3-2425-2/StudentFile/Mikhail Bin Yassin/readme.md

 - **GitHub Username:** mikhaiIy

 ## About Me
 > Hi!
 Im Mikhail Bin Yassin, an aspiring Data Engineer.
+This will be my last study semester before going into my internship program for 1 year.
+I hope that I can learn alot from this course to upskill my Data Engineering career!